kyoran/DMR/README.md

         <img src="https://github.com/kyoran/DMR/blob/main/vendors/case/dvs.png"/>
     </td>
     <td align="left" width="60%" rowspan="3">
-        (i) First row depicts the original observations and corresponding CAMs of DMR.
+        (i) The first row depicts the original observations and corresponding CAMs of DMR.
-            In the extremely low-light condition, DVS can capture the front pedestrian while RGB camera suffers from exposure failure.
+            In extremely low-light conditions, DVS can capture the front pedestrian while RGB camera suffers from exposure failure.
         <br/><br/><br/>
-        (ii) It can be seen from second row that RGB noise highlights the high beam region on the road, while DVS noise is activated across a broader region, with the highest activation on the building.
+        (ii) The second row shows that RGB noise highlights the high beam region on the road, while DVS noise is activated across a broader region, with the highest activation on the building.
         <br/><br/><br/>
         (iii) The co-features in the third row attentively grasp the pedestrian and the right roadside